-BLS also revised its estimates of total hours worked for year 2000 and later.
-The revisions for total hours are small, less than 0.1 percent for any given year, although the revisions to the hours in various sectors of the economy are more substantial.
-For the entire period from 1999 to 2019, the revisions to real GDP and total hours resulted in the average annual growth rate of productivity being lower by about 0.02 percentage point.
+BLS also revised its estimates of total hours worked for year 2010 and later.
+Total hours were revised down slightly, by less than 0.1 percent for any given year, although the revisions to the hours in various sectors of the economy are more substantial.
+For the entire period from 2010 to 2020, the revisions to real GDP and total hours resulted in the average annual growth rate of productivity being higher by about 0.08 percentage point.